muratk5n/thirdwave/en/README.md

 ---

-ISIS inspired NZ knife attack at a supermarket.
+ISIS inspired NZ knife attack at a supermarket..
 They had the guy under surveillance, press asked how come he did this shit?
-But when the guy goes berserk he can do damage quickly until you reach him.
+But when the guy goes berserk, even under surveil, he can do bunch of damage quickly until anyone can reach him.
+Response was under 60 sec but still..

 ---